 What is Sports Therapy?

-Sports therapists are trained by doing a three year degree level course.
-This means they are more qualified than a sports massage therapist yet still very much include massage therapy as part of their treatment routine.
+Sports therapists are trained by doing a three-year degree level course.
+This means they are more qualified than a sports massage therapist, yet they will include massage therapy as part of their treatment routine.

 What will a typical session with a sports therapist involve?